dekoza/mtgpl/docs/_sources/LRW.rst.txt

    • Target player shuffles their graveyard into their library.

-   • Search your library for a creature card, reveal it, put it into your hand, then shuffle your library.
+   • Search your library for a creature card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Rootgrapple<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/f/0fe6051f-6252-4ad1-90ab-d21705a708d1.jpg?1562338616|https://scryfall.com/card/lrw/234/rootgrapple?utm_source=api>`